aws-quickstart/cdk-eks-blueprints/docs/addons/secrets-store.md

 # Secrets Store Add-on

-The Secrets Store Add-on provisions the [AWS Secrets Manager and Config Provider for Secret Store CSI Driver(ASCP)](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html) on your EKS cluster.
+The Secrets Store Add-on provisions the [AWS Secrets Manager and Config Provider(ASCP) for Secret Store CSI Driver](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html) on your EKS cluster.
 With ASCP, you now have a plugin for the industry-standard Kubernetes Secrets Store [Container Storage Interface (CSI) Driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) used for providing secrets to applications operating on Amazon Elastic Kubernetes Service.

 With ASCP, you can securely store and manage your secrets in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager) or [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) and retrieve them through your application workloads running on Kubernetes.
 You no longer have to write custom code for your applications.